1.0 Purpose and Scope

 Hepatitis B is a serious infection which causes inflammation of the liver.
 Hepatitis B is transmitted via parenteral exposure (see definition section 7) to the blood or body fluid of an infected person.
 Immunisation against hepatitis B is the most effective way of preventing infection transmission.

-There is good evidence that a successfully completed age-appropriate primary course of hepatitis B vaccinations (followed by a blood test with Hep Bs Ab >10 IU/l at least 4 weeks following last dose) provides long lasting protection in normal (immune-competent) individuals.
+There is good evidence that a successfully completed, age-appropriate primary course of hepatitis B vaccinations (followed by a blood test with Hep Bs Ab >10 IU/l at least 4 weeks following last dose) provides long lasting protection in normal (immune-competent) individuals.
 If the primary course has produced a protective level of antibodies as detailed above, routine boosters are not recommended.
 Further medical advice is necessary if vaccination is unsuccessful or if Hep Bs Ag, Hep B c Ab or Hep B DNA are positive.
-Refer to the Working Safely with Blood and Body Fluids Guideline.
+Refer to the UQ Working Safely with Blood and Body Fluids Guidelines.

-UQ workers and students who are directly involved with handling human tissue, blood or body fluids must be immunised against hepatitis B and provide proof of immunity or provide evidence of non-susceptibility, e.g. healthcare staff, laboratory staff working with human blood, tissue or body fluids.
+UQ workers and students who are directly involved with handling human tissue, blood or body fluids must be immunised against hepatitis B and provide proof of immunity or provide evidence of non-susceptibility. e.g. healthcare staff, laboratory staff working with human blood, tissue or body fluids.

-Hepatitis B vaccination and/or proof of immunity, or evidence that the person is not susceptible, is required for most healthcare programs and prior to commencing work or placement in a Queensland Health clinical facility or a healthcare setting with similar risk, E.g private hospitals, clinics.
+Hepatitis B vaccination and/or proof of immunity, or evidence that the person is not susceptible, is required for most healthcare programs and prior to commencing work or placement in a Queensland Health clinical facility or a healthcare setting with similar risk.
+E.g., private hospitals, clinics.
 Please refer to Queensland Health Vaccination of Healthcare Workers Guideline.

 A combined vaccine against Hepatitis A and Hepatitis B is available.